LotsOfPixelsStudios/TimoliaCreative.github.io/pages/Molang.md

 Math.abs(-2)
 ````

-This will also return a `Math` object which has again the Molang interface, which means it can also
+This will also return a `Math` object which has again the Molang interface, so it can also
-be used on its own in Molang input fields.
+be used on its own in a Molang input field.

 ## Variables